 The named executives participate in the Retirement Plan for Employees of Canadian Utilities Limited and Participating Companies (CU plan), which has both a defined benefit (DB) and defined contribution (DC) component.
-Nancy C. Southern and Siegfried W. Kiefer participate in the DB component.
+Nancy C. Southern participates in the DB component.
+Brian P. Shkrobot, Melanie L. Bayley, Becky A. Penrice and Jason Sharpe participate in the DC component.